wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/single-sign-on/azure-active-directory.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-   :description: Okta Inc. is an identity and access management company that provides technologies which enable secure user authentication into applications.
+   :description: Azure Active Directory is a cloud-based identity and access management service by Microsoft.

 .. _azure-active-directory: